pharmai/plip/README.md

 ```

 Singularity allows to use PLIP with ease in HPC environments.
 Note that you need to have Singularity installed on your base system.

+### Google Colab
+PLIP is available as a [Google Colab](https://colab.research.google.com/drive/1KV0Yx6vMFXvtyIRtmkPoMLN0Q6GKG1pm?usp=sharing) to be used without the need to install it locally.
+It can be used without constraints in terms of
+PDB file and protein sizes.

 ---